juji-io/site/blog/jennifer-using-artificial-intelligence-to-combat-misinformation-about-covid-19.md

 author: Huahai Yang
 category: News
 tags:
-  - Customer Success
+  - Use Cases
-  - Juji Studio
+  - AI Chatbot
-status: published
+  - Healthcare
 ---
 These FAQs are then curated by top medical experts on daily basis with updated information to existing questions and added FAQs learned by Jennifer from user interactions.